Cookie: Reception

-Popular culture
+In popular culture

 There are a number of slang usages of the term "cookie".
 The slang use of "cookie" to mean a person, "especially an attractive woman" is attested to in print since 1920.
 The catchphrase "that's the way the cookie crumbles", which means "that's just the way things happen" is attested to in print in 1955.
-Other slang terms include "smart cookie” and “tough cookie.”
-According to The Cambridge International Dictionary of Idioms, a smart cookie is “someone who is clever and good at dealing with difficult situations.”
+Other slang terms include "smart cookie" and "tough cookie."
+According to The Cambridge International Dictionary of Idioms, a smart cookie is "someone who is clever and good at dealing with difficult situations."
 The word "cookie" has been vulgar slang for "vagina" in the US since 1970.
-The word "cookies" is used to refer to the contents of the stomach, often in reference to vomiting (e.g., "pop your cookies" a 1960s expression, or "toss your cookies", a 1970s expression).
+The word "cookies" is used to refer to the contents of the stomach, often in reference to vomiting (e.g., "pop your cookies", a 1960s expression, or "toss your cookies", a 1970s expression).
 The expression "cookie cutter", in addition to referring literally to a culinary device used to cut rolled cookie dough into shapes, is also used metaphorically to refer to items or things "having the same configuration or look as many others" (e.g., a "cookie cutter tract house") or to label something as "stereotyped or formulaic" (e.g., an action movie filled with "generic cookie cutter characters").

 "Cookie duster" is a whimsical expression for a mustache.
+Soggy biscuit or ookie cookie is a game wherein multiple men will simultaneously masturbate around a cookie and the last person to ejaculate onto it is forced to eat it.

-Cookie Monster is a Muppet on the long-running children's television show Sesame Street.
+Cookie Monster is a Muppet on the children's television show Sesame Street.
 He is best known for his voracious appetite for cookies and his famous eating phrases, such as "Me want cookie!", "Me eat cookie!" (or simply "COOKIE!"), and "Om nom nom nom" (said through a mouth full of food).

+Cookie Clicker is a game where players click a cookie to buy upgrades to make more cookies.